Historical Football Kits

 Background

-shrewsbury town fc 1909 teamThe attractive county seat of rural Shropshire is a far cry from the grim industrial towns of the Midlands and Lancashire that spawned the growth of association football in the late 19th century but nevertheless, Shrewsbury is one of the cradles of the modern game.
-Boys attending the famous public school in Shrewsbury played a form of football in the 1860s and the modern club, founded in 1886, took their original blue and white colours from the school.
+shrewsbury town fc 1909 teamThe attractive county seat of rural Shropshire is a far cry from the grim industrial towns of the Midlands and Lancashire that spawned the growth of association football in late 19th century England but nevertheless, Shrewsbury is one of the cradles of the modern game.
+Boys attending the famous public school played a form of football in the 1860s and the modern club, founded in 1886, took its original blue and white colours from the school.

 After nine years of mid-table performances, Shrewsbury finished at the bottom of the League in 2003 some seven points adrift and went down to the Conference.
-They finished third in the Conference the following season, 17 points behind second placed Hereford United to qualify for the play-offs.
+They finished third the following season, 17 points behind second placed Hereford United to qualify for the play-offs.
 The Shrews reached the final after a penalty competition to decide their tie with Barnet.
-After extra time in the final against Aldershot Town the scores were 0-0 but the Shrewsbury players held their nerve to win another penalty shoot-out 3-0 and secure a return to the Football League.
+After extra time in the final against Aldershot Town the scores were 0-0 but the Shrewsbury players held their nerve to win another penalty shoot-out 3-0 shrewsbury town crest 2007and secure a return to the Football League.

 Sources